alteryx/ayx-developer-sdk/docs/howto/how-to-make-tensorflow-plugin-with-ui/tensorflow-plugin-with-ui.md

 [Generating config files] finished
 ```
 Once the above is complete, we recommend you create your Python environment with `venv` or other supported virtual environment modules.
-This venv will allow you to develop on your machine while deploying with "prod" requirements.
+This venv allows you to develop on your machine while deploying with "prod" requirements.
 We'll also briefly cover how to do that later in the guide.

-## 1.2.5.
-Create a Plugin
+## Create a Plugin
 Next, use the `create-ayx-plugin` command and reply to the prompts to generate our tool template code.
 For this tool, we want to use the `single-input-single-output`. (may switch to optional*)

 ```powershell